 The validity of the securities offered pursuant to this prospectus supplement will be passed upon for us by Troutman Sanders LLP, Richmond, Virginia.
-JMP Securities LLC is being represented in this offering by Cooley LLP, New York, New York.
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Cooley LLP, New York, New York.